This post is sponsored by Oregon’s Mt. Hood Territory but the content and opinions expressed here are my own. #oregontrail175

 If you live near Topeka or will ever be passing through on your way to somewhere else, I highly recommend stopping in or planning a little road trip to see some of what Top City has to offer!
 The only thing you’ll be disappointed about is not having enough time to see and do more!

-You can also check out the Oregon Trail website to find more hidden gems along the way!
+You can also check out the Oregon Trail website to find more hidden gems along the way.
+Bloggers all along the Oregon Trail explored their local attractions, and you can see the awesome places they found!